isomerpages/moe-queenstownsec/_quest-community/School Advisory Committee.md

 motto ‘Berani Berkhidmat – Dare to Serve’.</p>
 <p>Our SAC comprises members from the business, social and community sectors,
 as well as our distinguished alumni.</p>
-<p>The current 2023 – 2024 SAC has established the SAC scholarship for academically
+<p>The 2023 – 2024 SAC established the SAC scholarship for academically deserving
-deserving Secondary 1 students who chose to enroll in Queenstown Secondary School.
+Secondary 1 students who chose to enroll in Queenstown Secondary School.
 They were instrumental in the reimagining and transforming of the school’s learning spaces, including the school’s Learning Commons (previously known as the library).</p>
 <p>The outgoing 2023 – 2024 SAC members are:</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/SS1.png">